 Venue: Online meeting - Livestreamed.
 View directions

-Councillor Alder proposed, and Councillor Reed seconded, a motion that the Minutes of the meeting held on 2 March 2021 be confirmed as a correct record and signed by the Chairman.
+It was moved by Councillor Ward-Booth and seconded by Councillor Dumont that the Minutes of the meeting held on 1 July 2020 be confirmed as a correct record and signed by the Chairman.
 After being put to the meeting and a vote taken, the motion was declared CARRIED.

 Declarations of Interest